11 Things to See and Do in the Jewish Quarter of Amsterdam

 Rembrandt House| ©Lukas Koster

-A visit to the Rembrandt House is a must.
-This 17th century property of the famous Dutch painter Rembrandt van Rijn is located on the street that used to be the center of Jewish life in the city and features an exhibition about Rembrandt's life, his time and an interesting collection of his paintings and prints.
-I recommend you set aside some time to go into the small museum store, as you can find some good quality souvenirs at reasonable prices.
-The house-museum is open daily from 10 am to 6 pm.
+Booking tickets for the Rembrandt House has to be on your Amsterdam bucket list.
+This 17th century property of the famous Dutch painter is located on the street that used to be the center of Jewish life and features an exhibition about the artist's life, his time and an interesting collection of his paintings and prints.

-The Rembrandt house-museum is also the house in which the artist had lived and worked for almost two decades, creating some of his masterpieces.
-Just within these walls was where he made his magnificent work "The Night Watch", which you can see if you take a guided tour of the Rijksmuseum, another must-see museum in Amsterdam.
+It is also the house where the artist had lived and worked for almost two decades and was where he made his magnificent work The Night Watch, which you can see if you take a guided tour of the Rijksmuseum, another must-see museum.
+Although the painter was not Jewish, his paintings often reflect his life among the Jews: scenes from the Old Testament and many portraits of Amsterdam Jews.

-Book your ticket for Rembrandt's House
+Book your ticket for the Rembrandt House

 2. Make a stop at the Jewish Historical Museum